Hula (software): History

 It came with a web-based client to access information, but desktop applications were intended to be readily supported.
 Novell Evolution released with Hula support in version 2.6, and other clients were expected to support Hula closer to Hula's release.

 On November 28, 2006, Novell announced that it would no longer have anyone work on it full-time.

-On January 30, 2007, The Messaging Architects announced an agreement to acquire NetMail and take over leadership of the open source Hula Project from Novell.

-Since late 2007, the Hula project website has been down.
-Before it disappeared, it announced the transfer, due to the move of Hula from Novell to The Messaging Architects.
+On January 31, 2007, The Messaging Architects announced an agreement to acquire NetMail and take over leadership of the open source Hula Project from Novell.
+The Hula project website went down in late 2007.
+Before it disappeared, it announced the transfer to The Messaging Architects, due to the move of Hula from Novell.

-With the future of Hula unclear to many, a software fork of the source code was used to create the independent Bongo Project.
+With the future of Hula unclear to many, a software fork of the source code was used to create the independent Bongo Project, and the project joined the Software Freedom Conservancy as a member project.
 Activity on this fork also seems to have been abandoned.
 Hula/Bongo should not be confused with proprietary mobile phone games Bongo Thinks, Bongo Knows, and Ask Bongo, all of which rely on in-app payments and SMS text messaging.